mybizzapplication/youtube/README.md

 	- ui list views
 	- Just check [Android Arsenal](https://android-arsenal.com/)
 - You should use [RecyclerView](http://developer.android.com/training/material/lists-cards.html) for the list.
-- MVP is the recomended pattern (bur the future is [MVVM](https://developer.android.com/tools/data-binding/guide.html))
+- MVP is the recomended pattern (but the future is [MVVM](https://developer.android.com/tools/data-binding/guide.html))
 - Bonus: inject your dependencies (not required to use an injection library) and add a mock flavor with some lists of your own.

 *Note: Cheating or copying code will lead to disqualifying*